chauff/cse1500-web-transcripts/Lecture-2.md

 - Explain the ideas behind usability testing and employ it.
 - Employ HTML to create web pages.

+<sup>Note that this lecture does not cover **how to write HTML**, this is covered completely in the required reading for this lecture.
+At the end of this lecture we provide historic context to understand/appreciate the current state of HTML.</sup>

 ## Web sites vs. web applications vs. the web as a platform

 The W3C has many working groups, among them (until 2016) the *Web Applications (WebApps) Working Group* whose [goal](https://www.w3.org/2014/06/webapps-charter.html) was as follows: